tramitit/guides/en/hungary/housing_support_application.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn about housing support in Hungary, including eligibility, required documents, and the application process to assist with housing costs.
+description: Learn the eligibility, required documents, and procedure to apply for housing support in Hungary.
+Get rent subsidies, utility assistance, and more.
 draft: false
-meta_title: 'Housing Support in Hungary: Eligibility and Application Process'
+meta_title: 'How to Apply for Housing Support in Hungary: A Step-by-Step Guide'
-title: 'Housing Support in Hungary: Eligibility and Application Process'
+title: 'How to Apply for Housing Support in Hungary: A Step-by-Step Guide'
 translationKey: hungary-housing_support_application
 ---

 ## Description
 ### What is it?